helkey/url-shorten/README.md

   <img src="figs/price_comparison_transfer_data_driven.png" alt="Transfer data driven cost" style="width:200px;"/>
 </div>

-This Digital Ocean price comparison is using the cost of reserved instances.
+This Digital Ocean price comparison apparently uses the cost of reserved instances.
 Hosting costs can be reduced significantly by using a mix of reserved and low-price spot instances, but this requires additional engineering effort to set this up.

 ### Google